LattePandaTeam/Docs/docs/content/mu_edition/design_guide_hdmi.md

 - The default BIOS enables DDIB and TCP0 as HDMI.
 > To configure TCP1 as HDMI(TMDS mode), a specific BIOS firmware must be flashed.
 Dynamic switching via the BIOS menu is not supported.

+!!!note
-- ⚠️ Due to processor limitations, **a maximum of three displays** is supported simultaneously.
+    Due to processor limitations, **a maximum of three displays** is supported simultaneously.

 ## Design Guidelines